 This dimension is mainly determined by the firm.
 The degree of preparedness is dependent on the firm's ability to carry out strategies in the international marketplace, i.e. the actual skills in international business operations.
-These skills or organizational capabilities may consist of personal skills (e.g. language, cultural sensitivity, etc.), the managers' international experience or financial resources.
+These skills or organizational capabilities may consist of personal skills (e.g. language, cultural sensitivity), the managers' international experience or financial resources.
 The well-prepared company (mature) has a good basis for dominating the international markets and consequently it would gain higher market shares.

 In the global/international marketing literature the 'staying at home' alternative is not discussed thoroughly.
-However, Solberg (1997) argues that with limited international experience and a weak position in the home market there is little reason for a firm to engage in international markets.
-Instead the firm should try to improve its performance in its home market.
-This alternative is window number 1 in Figure 1.1.
+However, Solberg (1997) argues that with limited international experience and a weak position in the home market there is little reason for a

+Figure 1.1 Development of an international marketing plan